Patterns of Development

 More and more, patterns of development in Sonoma County resemble the patterns of other California counties that preceded their irreversible sprawl.
 Fortunately, in light of those examples, Sonoma County has begun to take some corrective measures.

-Most everyone now agrees that we can't afford more sprawl.
-Urban Growth Boundaries have been established in each Sonoma County city except Cloverdale, which continues to sprawl.
+Most everyone now agrees that we can’t afford more sprawl.
+Urban Growth Boundaries have been established in every Sonoma County city.
 Further urban development will likely soon be curtailed in the lowest density zones outside the UGBs.
 When that is accomplished, we will have to grapple with the driving forces that actually cause the sprawl, most of which can be characterized as politically determined economics.